Western Rite Orthodoxy: Criticisms

 Metropolitan Kallistos Ware considered Western Rite Orthodoxy inherently divisive, believing that following different liturgical traditions from their neighboring Byzantine Rite Eastern Orthodox Christians meant they did not share liturgical unity with them and presented an unfamiliar face to the majority of Eastern Orthodox Christians.
 Ware was particularly concerned about the further fragmentation of Eastern Orthodoxy in non-Eastern Orthodox countries, in this case, in Great Britain.

+The priest Alexander Schmemann said in an article from 1958 that debates about establishing a Western Rite in Eastern Orthodoxy risked distracting from what he saw as a deeper need for the Eastern Orthodox Church to rediscover the meaning of its own liturgical life.
+He maintained that making a Western liturgy suitable for use by the Eastern Orthodox was not possible by only correcting texts, because the liturgy expresses the church's faith and experience together instead of as a set of isolated ceremonies.